emonney/IdentityServer.ExtensionGrant.Delegation/README.md

            .AddDefaultSocialLoginValidators(); // Add google, facebook, twitter login support
 ```

-The default Google and Facebook implementation uses OAuth2 with the implicit flow for simplicity.
-This involes redirectin the user agent to the Provider's page and obtaining an access token from the provider.
+Google and Facebook uses OAuth2 or some close variation of it.
+In the simplest form you can implement an implicit flow, which involves redirecting the user agent to the Provider's page and obtaining an access token from the provider.
 This access token is then exchanged for an IdentityServer access token using this library.

 Twitter however uses OAuth1 for login which involves a [3-step process](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/implementing-sign-in-with-twitter) to obtain an access token.
 This library provides you with the `OAuth1Helper` utility class which you can use to independently generate the necessary tokens and signature for this process.
 It also provides you with a convenience method `GetAuthorizationHeader(...)` to generate the Authorization header for your requests.
-Simply pass in the needed tokens depending on which stage you're in the login process.
+Simply pass in the needed tokens depending on which stage you're on in the login process.
 Once the final access token is obtained use this library to exchange it for an IdentityServer access token.
 The configuration above should be modified to include the twitter `ConsumerAPIKey` and `ConsumerSecret` if you wish to use twitter login.
 ```csharp